awsdocs/amazon-personalize-developer-guide/doc_source/importing-domain-dsg-data.md

    For any other recipe, you must retrain the model for the new items to be included in recommendations\.
 +  For *new users*, recommendations will initially be only for popular items\.
 Starting with the first event, user recommendations will be more relevant as you record events\.
 For more information, see [Recording events](recording-events.md)\.

-You incrementally import records with the Amazon Personalize console, AWS CLI, or AWS SDKs\.
-You incrementally import records for a dataset in a Domain dataset group the same way you incrementally import records for a Custom dataset group\.
-For step by step instructions see [Importing records incrementally](incremental-data-updates.md)\.